Top 10 most common recruitment mistakes (and how to avoid them)13 min read

 These are only a few of the trends that are making it hard to identify, attract, and retain great talent even when you have a well-oiled recruitment machine.
 But of course, no hiring process is perfect.
 And many teams suffer the consequences of more than a few common recruitment mistakes.

 Time to weed these common hiring mistakes out of your process!
-Here we’ll give you a brief overview of the most common pitfalls- working our way up to the worst (yet most common) recruitment mistake you can make.
+Here we’ll give you a brief overview of the most common pitfalls.
 Don’t worry, we’ll also offer a few recruiting tips to fix, avoid, or ditch them!

 You’ve signed your dream candidate and they’re all set to join your company.
-Only thing left is for them to work out their one month notice period.
+The only thing left is for them to work out their one month notice period.
 Your work as a recruiter is done!
 Another successful hire, signed, sealed, and delivered… right?